-Based on a cloud location, we can classify cloud as:
+Based on a deployment model, we can classify cloud as:

-Based on a service that the cloud is offering, we are speaking of either:
+Based on a service the cloud model is offering, we are speaking of either:

 Previously, we have explained how cloud works.
 Basically, programs that are needed to run a certain application are now more popularly located on a remote machine, owned by another company.
 This is done in order not to lose on the quality performance due to processing power of your own computer, to save money on IT support, and yet remain advantageous on the market.
 These computers that run the applications, store the data, and use a server system, are basically what we call "the cloud".